-Please note!
-If you don’t use message exchange or you can’t lodge a free-form contact request in the customs clearance service, you can submit your request with a form or with a free-form application.
-Send the claim for a revised decision to Customs by email or letter.
-Read more on How to write a claim for revision with an application.
+If you do not use message exchange or you cannot lodge your amendment request in the customs clearance service, you can submit your request with a form or with a free-form application.
+Send the application with enclosures by email to kirjaamo(at)tulli.fi or by post to Tulli, Tuonnin oikaisuhakemukset, PL 512, 00101 Helsinki.

 Please enter in the request

 - how you wish the decision to be revised

 - goods description in Finnish if you are applying for a change of a commodity code

 - bank account number (BIC and IBAN), if you are applying for repayment or remission.

 Appendices to the claim for revision

 Enclose to the claim for revision

 - the invoice or order confirmation, if the change affects goods or the customs value